dilininisansala/AI-Assisted-Test-Automation-Framework/README.md

 ```

 ## Where AI Helped ##
-* Using Copilot and Claude, I was able to:
+Using Copilot and Claude, I was able to:<br>
+* Use Claude / Copilot to convert it into JSON
 * Quickly design structured JSON test formats
 * Generate repetitive Cypress commands efficiently
 * Refactor test logic into reusable patterns